Charlie Elder

 Few Far Between paperback

-Few And Far Between is available from Waterstones and independent bookshops, as well as online outlets
+Few And Far Between was published in paperback in 2016 and available from Waterstones and independent bookshops, as well as online outlets

 including Amazon here and Bloomsbury here